 Candidates with a dental degree (DMD or DDS) obtained in the United States or Internationally and are pursuing an Oral and Maxillofacial fellowship may be eligible for ABPS certification through an alternate pathway for prerequisite training.
-The Oral and Maxillofacial training must include the integration of a medical school component resulting in a Doctor of Medicine (MD) degree or the Medical Degree may be obtained before or during residency training in Oral and Maxillofacial Surgery.
+Oral and Maxillofacial training must include the integration of a medical school component resulting in a Doctor of Medicine (MD) degree or the Medical Degree may be obtained before or during residency training in Oral and Maxillofacial Surgery.
 The Oral and Maxillofacial Surgery program director must verify the satisfactory completion of this training in writing.

-The Oral and Maxillofacial training must also include a minimum of 2 consecutive years of clinical general surgery residency training with progressive responsibility.
-If the 2 years of general surgery training are not completed in the same program as the OMFS residency training, then the 2 years of clinical general surgery training must be completed in the same ACGME-approved general surgery residency program, under the direction of the general surgery program director.
+The Oral and Maxillofacial training must also include a minimum of 2 years of clinical general surgery residency training with progressive responsibility.
+If the 2 years of general surgery residency training are not completed in the same institution as the OMFS residency training, then the 2 years of clinical general surgery residency training must be completed in the same ACGME-approved general surgery residency program, under the direction of the general surgery program director.

 The 2 years of general surgery training must be completed after obtaining the MD degree.
 All rotations during these 2 years must be in General Surgery disciplines.
-Rotations in Oral Surgery or Plastic Surgery will not be counted towards the 2 consecutive years of general surgery residency training that is required.
+Rotations in Oral Surgery or Plastic Surgery will not be counted towards the 2 years of general surgery residency training.
 No more than one month of anesthesia training will be counted towards the 2 years of general surgery training.
 The 2 years of general surgery training must include the 8 Required Clinical Experiences listed under the General Surgery Pathway.

-The Board will not consider rotations in general surgery during medical school, prior to the MD degree, as fulfilling any part of the 2-year minimum requirement.
-The general surgery program director must verify, in writing, the completion of 2 consecutive years of clinical general surgery residency training, the levels of responsibility held, inclusive dates and the specific month-by-month content of rotations.
+The Board will not consider rotations in general surgery during medical school, or prior to the MD degree, as fulfilling any part of the 2-year minimum requirement.
+The general surgery program director must verify, in writing, the completion of 2 progressive years of clinical general surgery residency training, the levels of responsibility held, inclusive dates and the specific month-by-month content of rotations.

 Evidence of current admissibility to the examination process of the American Board of Oral and Maxillofacial Surgery must be provided.
+While the Oral Maxillofacial Surgery Graduate may apply for an Independent Plastic Surgery training position, they will not be considered ABPS eligible until they obtain ABOMS certification.